lmaccherone/Lumenize/README.md

 ## Changelog ##

+* 0.4.0 - 2012-11-25
+  * Major refactor of names/variables for inclusion in Rally's App SDK
+  * Using JSDuck for documentation now
+  * Build system now keeps old deploy versions
 * 0.3.0 - 2012-10-13
   * Support for instantiating ChartTime objects relative to now using strings (e.g. 'this day in Pacific/Fiji')
   * Added tests and fixed some bugs for rangeSpecs
-  * Major refactor of aggregate module/file so the bigger calculators are all in their own module/file
 * 0.2.7 - 2012-10-10 - **Backward breaking change** to the structure of the data returned by groupBy() to match groupByAt()

 ## License ##